uniwswap/uniwens-docs/dapp-developer-guide/dns-as-nft.md

 In the example above,[`79233663829379634837589865448569342784712482819484549289560981379859480642508`](https://opensea.io/assets/0x57f1887a8bf19b14fc0df6fd9b2acc9af147ea85/79233663829379634837589865448569342784712482819484549289560981379859480642508) is the tokenId of `vitalik.ethw`

-## Deriving POWNS name from tokenId
+## Deriving UNIWENS name from tokenId

-Unlike deriving tokenId, deriving POWNS name from tokenId is not as easy.
-This is because all POWNS names are stored as fixed-length hash to allow registering infinite length of names.
-The downside of this architecture is that you cannot directly query POWNS smart contracts to return POWNS name using tokenId.
+Unlike deriving tokenId, deriving UNIWENS name from tokenId is not as easy.
+This is because all UNIWENS names are stored as fixed-length hash to allow registering infinite length of names.
+The downside of this architecture is that you cannot directly query UNIWENS smart contracts to return UNIWENS name using tokenId.

-Our recommended way is to query via [https://thegraph.com](https://thegraph.com) POWNS subgraph.
+Our recommended way is to query via [https://thegraph.com](https://thegraph.com) UNIWENS subgraph.
 The graph decodes the hash to name as it indexes.
 The example code to query is as follows.

 ```javascript
 const ethers = require('ethers')